 1. Join the NRWA.
 Read about our member benefits.

-2. Accumulate 10 Continuing Education Units (CEUs) in the 3 years prior to submitting a sample resume and cover letter.
+2. Accumulate 10 Continuing Education Units (CEUs).
+(CEUs expire after 3 years, so you must earn 10 CEUs within the 3 years prior to submitting your sample.
+Any CEUs earned more than 3 years ago do not qualify.)
 There are many ways to obtain approved CEUs.
 Be sure to email the CEU Admin Manager to report your CEUs.

 Important: Please maintain your own personal CEU file so that any recordkeeping discrepancies can be quickly resolved.